top of page

 The project goal is to construct a net-zero building limited to 56 sq.m (600 sq.ft) that seamlessly integrates into nature, preserving the wildlife habitat and minimizing disturbance.

 The Tollkeepers' Cottage is a heritage building originally used in the late 1700s and has since been restored to its original appearance to serves as a museum that showcases its history.
-My proposal encompasses the addition of a library to the site, thoughtfully placed on an underutilized area to complement the existing heritage building.
+The surrounding park, however, remains largely underutilized.
+My proposal is to introduce a library that complements and enhances the existing heritage site.

 Site Plan trsp sm.png